Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/scRNA_Sequence_Seurat.md

                           row.names = 1,
                           sep = "\t")'''
 ```
-## Perform Clustering With Clustering Commands
+## Perform Clustering With Seurat Commands
 In order to begin clustering, it is important to know which commands to use to create a clustering plot.
 Below are all the Seurat commands with a description of each command you can use with the Seurat package.

 ```bash